teambit/docs/docs/essentials/scopes.md

 ## Distributed Workflow

 A scope keeps a complete history of each component.
-This makes Bit compatible with practically any workflow, as a the "source of truth" of a component can be determined by you.
+This makes Bit compatible with practically any workflow, as the "source of truth" of a component can be determined by you.
 It can be a Git repository or a remote scope.

 You may still use Git as the source of truth for all component development, and a network of remote scopes as a distribution and discovery platform for components.

 ## FAQ